 Thanks for your time and I hope to hear from you soon.

-If you feel like your content is perfect for Typsy, email our content team at email@example.com with your pitch.
+If you feel like your content is perfect for Typsy, email our team at firstname.lastname@example.org with your pitch.

 Please note Typsy may enhance your content with calls-to-action to relevant courses, blog posts or email offerings.
 We reserve the right to edit your content to meet our quality standards, including but not limited to copy changes, images, and links.